msiegy/nac-discovery/README.md

   TODO:
-  - Add workbook sheet to list any switches that failed during collection
   - Add function to create dynamic Nornir inventory .yaml files based on external source using installed location etc as input
   - Add logging function and output to execution logfile
   - Add passkey() or similar functionality for handling login credentials in production environments